slawinski/developers-brew/README.md

 It's beyond all reasoning why I wasn't able to grasp the idea of templating engine, layouts and partials.
 There's still a lot to learn but I finally made handlebars work for me.
 The [documentation](https://github.com/ericf/express-handlebars) was very helpful.

-### Item number five - The node.js
+### Item number five - The Gulp, the Node and the browserSync

 Oh boy, what I had to put up with!
-I just couldn't make gulp, browserSync and node work togethe until I read this [Gist](https://gist.github.com/dstroot/22525ae6e26109d3fc9d).
+I just couldn't make gulp, browserSync and node work together with gulp until I read this [Gist](https://gist.github.com/dstroot/22525ae6e26109d3fc9d).